 - MAKE A BATH BOMB: If you are teaching chemical reactions, have students build a homemade bath bomb and use the egg as a mold.

 - WEATHERING: If you are teaching types of weathering, you can use Easter eggs for mechanical weathering.
 Place a sugar cube inside an Easter egg, close it, and get shaking!
+Have them record the initial mass, and the mass after every 20 shakes.
 How long does it take for the sugar cube to break down?

 - LAYERS OF THE EARTH MODEL: If the plastic egg represents the crust, have students use clay to build the inner layers of the earth.
 They can use different colors to represent the inner core, outer core, and mantle.
 (Be sure to point out to students the earth is a sphere, not an oval to avoid any misconceptions).